surveyjs/survey-library/docs/handle-survey-results-store.md

 ## Store Survey Results in Your Own Database

-To store survey results in your own database, handle the [onComplete](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event.
-It is raised when a user clicks the Complete button.
+To store survey results in your own database, handle the [onComplete](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event raised in response to a click on the Complete button.
 The following code shows how to use this event to send survey results to your server:

 ```js
 import { Model } from "survey-core";